GMAT – Kaplan Vs. Princeton Review (Comparison)

 And here’s a comment from Kate about Kaplan’s GMAT prep (5 out of 5):

-The Kaplan In-Person Test Prep was definitely a worthwhile investment.
+The Kaplan In-Person Test Prep was a worthwhile investment.
 The multiple modes of engagement – in person, online, books, interactive video, and mobile app – kept studying from getting stale.
 I was glad to have a structured program to force good study habits.

 As you can see, both options look worthwhile in the eyes of students who took the courses.
 If your math is a bit rusty or you haven’t been in school for a while, going through a course can be a blessing.